rpm4real/mailTxt/README.md

 ## Configuration
-The `properties/appPropertiesTemplate.properties` needs to be filled out with the appropriate configuration information.
+The `properties/appPropertiesTemplate.properties` needs to be filled out with the appropriate configuration information, and renamed `appProperties.properties`.